dragouf/PSA-Arduino-NAC-RCC/README.md

 - You have an offline editor (to edit configuration at home before to send it to the car)
 - Zone description instead of system name on main board (french only)
 - .Net core
-- Unobfuscated, so if you find any error, please share
+- Unobfuscated, so if you find any error, please don't hesitate to read the code and do a PR
+- log are display inside the application directly
+- Do not crash when log file is locked

 You have the source code as well if you want to improve it and better understand how it is working.